 AGA commented that the rule should not use marginal electricity generation, noting that the most equitable means of including new “marginal” generation into the electric grid is as additional supply to the average mix.
 (AGA, No. 16 at p.
 4) DOD-N recommended using marginal fossil fuel reduction factors, averaged nationally.
 (DOD-N, No. 25B at p.
 4) NIBS commented that it would be appropriate to consider the time of such electricity use and its likely impact on the fossil fuel mix.
 (NIBS, No. 12 at p.
 2) EEI was concerned that the electric grid is changing and the tools used by DOE in the rule are already out of date.
 (EEI, Public Meeting Transcript, No. 7 at p.
 45) EEI commented that the source energy methodology looks backwards and does not account for the dynamic changes to electric generation that will be occurring over the next 20-30 years, and that DOE’s 71 percent electric source factor nationwide is outdated and does not account for the states that have renewable portfolio standards.
 (EEI, No. 10 at p.
 3)

-DOE has considered the issue and has decided not to use marginal electric source factors.
+DOE has considered the issue and is proposing not to use marginal electric source factors.
 The mix of new electric generating capacity added to the grid varies year-to-year.
 However, the amount of electricity generated from fossil fuels on an annual basis has varied from 68 percent to 72 percent over the past fifteen years, with no discernible trend.
 If new, marginal generating capacity were steadily becoming more fossil fuel-dependent or less fossil fuel-dependent, there would be a trend in how much electricity is produced from fossil fuel on an annual basis, but such a trend is not discernible in the current data.
 In addition, the load growth represented by buildings covered by this rule is likely too small relative to overall electric utility load growth to change utility decisions on investment in new generating resources.
 Furthermore, as the fossil fuel reduction requirement increases toward 100 percent for buildings for which design for construction begins in FY2030, the marginal factors will be less relevant because all fossil fuel use will be eliminated in any event.
 For these reasons DOE believes it would be best to continue to use average generating capacity for the fossil fuel generation factor rather than marginal generating capacity.

 7. Residential Common Areas